Updated on September 6, 2022

 How Long Does it Take to Recover From Ptosis Surgery?

-It can take up to three months to fully recover from the eyelid surgery procedure.
-The recovery process occurs in stages, which helps someone determine if they are having a healthy recovery.
+It can take up to three months to fully recover from the eyelid surgery.
+The recovery process occurs in stages.

-• The first three days of recovery include mild to moderate discomfort and swelling that can be relieved by applying ice to the surrounding area.
-Patients should clean the area approximately six times per day according to the surgeon’s recommendations.
+• Mild to moderate discomfort and swelling.
+This is normal during the first three days of recovery and can be relieved by applying ice to the surrounding area.

-• Suture removal occurs approximately a week after surgery.
-Most people take about 10 days off of work or away from school or other activities that require the use of the eyes.
+• Plan to take some time off.
+Suture removal occurs about one week after surgery.
+Most people take about 10 days off of work or away from school or other activities requiring eye use.

-• If all goes well, exercise and regular daily activities can fully resume after three weeks.
+• Reduce activity.
+If all goes well, exercise and regular daily activities can resume after three weeks.

-• Minimal swelling occurs up to two to three months after the procedure before the appearance of droopy eyelids is completely eliminated.
+• Give your eyelid muscles time to heal.
+Minimal swelling can last up to two to three months before the appearance of droopy eyelids is completely eliminated.

 How Much Does Ptosis Surgery Cost?

-The out-of-pocket cost for ptosis surgery varies based on how much your insurance provider is willing to cover.
+The out-of-pocket cost for ptosis surgery varies based on how much your insurance company is willing to cover.
 In most cases, they only offer coverage when surgery is deemed medically necessary.
-This means the drooping of the upper eyelid impedes vision.

 Does Insurance Cover Ptosis Eye Surgery?